School starts in a couple of weeks and Kaleb will be in Pre-K and, I admit, I’m getting a little emotional.

 Kaleb: “I get to open the glue?”

 Me: “No, we’re just meeting the teacher and she’s going to ask you some questions to see how much you know.”

 Kaleb: “I get to use the scissors?”

 Starting school is just another one of the stops along the way of our new adventure and the journey we call “growing up.”
-I hope school will be for Kaleb a place where he learns to love learning and love others.
+I hope school will be a place where Kaleb learns to love learning and love others.